 It is vital to track pre-crash movements and determine precisely where on the roadway the wreck began and ended.
 We sometimes rely on accident reconstruction specialists to assess this information.
 These specialists can evaluate and describe how an accident unfolded.
 They may be able to fill in any gaps as needed to pinpoint the cause of a truck crash.

-We Look for Critical Events and Critical Reasons.
+What Are the Critical Events and Critical Reasons

 When we determine the cause of a truck crash, we break the accident down into two parts: a critical event and a critical reason.